openhab/openhab-docs/_addons_ios/alexa-skill/readme.md

 #### `Channel`

 Items that represent a channel.
-It is important to note only well-known channel names can be used as these are validated against a database on the Alexa side when requested.
-Unfortunately, Amazon doesn't provide a list of supported channel names.
 For String, by default, only requests by name are supported.
 To enable support for requests by number, set parameter `supportsChannelNumber=true`.
 For adjustment requests, by default, the increment is linear within the `range` parameter for Number, or the `channelMappings` parameter for String, based on the current state.
 For adjustment in incremental discrete steps, add [`ChannelStep`](#channelstep) to your entertainment group endpoint.

+It is important to note that only well-known channel names can be used as these are matched against a database on the Alexa side when requested.
+While Amazon doesn't provide a list of supported channel names, it is recommended using the names listed on [TV Channel Lists](https://www.tvchannellists.com) for your regional channel lineup.

 * Supported item types:
   * Number